ReillyBova/COS426-Website/src/content/Gallery/projects/DreamWorld.md

 repoURL: "https://github.com/dreamworld-426/dreamworld"
 # Writeup url
 writeupURL: "https://github.com/dreamworld-426/dreamworld/blob/master/COS_426_Writeup.pdf"
+# A value that determines project visibility.
+The higher the number, the closer it will appear to the top
+# For instance, the project that wins "Best Overall Award" should be given the highest visibilityRank
+visibilityRank: 0
 # Awards
 instructorAwards: "🏆 Best Overall Award, 💡 Innovation Award"
 instructorMentions: "🏛️ Hall of Fame"